jaa134/TravelApp/WORK_SUMMARY.md

 12. Created my first component to display GraphQL data.
 The component displays countries in a table along with their emoji's.
 It handles errors and loading states appropriately.
 13. Created a random country page that chooses a random country and navigates the user after a given number of seconds.
 14. Mocked out local storage for tests.
+15. Create lists for continents and languages

 ### TODO
+- Create a home page that explains the website.
-- Flush out the design for list/grid views.
-I should probably reconsider main navigation and turn it into [Continents, Countries, Languages].
+- Flush out the design for list views.
+Use a reusable component for list view layouts
 - Add more routes to explore areas by continent > cities > languages
 - Add functionality for favorites pages using local storage as we dont have backend setup for account management
 - Support filtering for list views using graphql input